Flora & Fauna

 Al Barari is focused on natural waterways management practices which include native fish populations within the waterway system to control mosquito larvae and water insects.
 The 'living waterway system' and use of aquatic plants encourage the waterway’s own ecology and a variety of naturally occurring habitats.
 Nearly-extinct Arabian Killifish have survived and thrived in the waterways of Al Barari.

 Apart from being adjacent to the royal enclave and natural reserve, Al Barari has a variety of wildlife.
 Butterflies and dragonflies flutter about the community, birds gather near our lake and waterways.
-Desert foxes, deer, foxes, peacocks, sand gazelles, hares, fruit bats and a variety of birds and insects roam free in the estate.
+Desert foxes, deer, peacocks, sand gazelles, hares, fruit bats and a variety of birds and insects roam free in the estate.